Paul de Casteljau

 He studied at École Normale Supérieure, and worked at Citroën from 1958 until his retirement in 1992.
 When he arrived there, "Specialists admitted that all electrical, electronic and mechanical problems had more or less been solved.
 All—except for one single formality which made up for 5%, but certainly not for 20% of the problem; in other words, how to express component parts by equations."

+A short autobiographic sketch goes back to the early 1990s, a longer autobiography talks about his education and life at Citroën until his retirement.

-He continued publishing in retirement.
+He continued publishing in retirement, which led to three monographs and ten academic papers, most of his publications written in French.

 De Casteljau curves

 De Casteljau's algorithm is widely used, with some modifications, as it is the most robust and numerically stable method for evaluating polynomials.
 Other methods, such as Horner's method and forward differencing, are faster for calculating single points but are less robust.
 De Casteljau's algorithm is still very fast for subdividing a De Casteljau curve or Bézier curve into two curve segments at an arbitrary parametric location.